AltriaSuki/Nova-Lang/tests/benchmarks/README.md

 # Benchmarks

-> TODO: Implement performance benchmarks
+**Status:** Not yet implemented.

 ## Purpose
-Measure and track compiler performance.
+This directory is reserved for benchmarks that measure compiler performance.

 ## Benchmark Categories
 - [ ] Lexer throughput